HewlettPackard/oneview-sdk-ruby/README.md

 $ oneview-sdk-ruby list ServerProfiles
 # Or to show in yaml format (json is also supported):
 $ oneview-sdk-ruby list ServerProfiles -f yaml
+# Or to show specific attributes only:
+$ oneview-sdk-ruby list ServerProfiles -a uri,state,bios.overriddenSettings
 ```

 ##### Show details for a specific resource: